10 Quick Tips to Better Training for Property Management

 10. Make Sure Training Materials Are Centralized

-Employees will be less engaged with training if they struggle to find training material, so keep files easily accessible and in a central location.
-Better yet, provide a digital platform that makes training easy to complete at any time and on any device.
+Employees will be less engaged with training if they struggle to find training material.
+Utilize a centralized platform like a multifamily property management-specific learning management system (LMS) where employees can easily access training resources, including compliance checklists, resident interaction guidelines, or maintenance troubleshooting videos.
+Ensure materials are mobile-friendly for on-the-go learning.
+Better yet, provide a mobile experience that makes training easy to complete at any time and on any device.

 Yes, a few of these require an investment of time, talent, and resources, but others can be implemented immediately with little or no expense.

-While the current state of employment can leave employers feeling fatigued by change, an introspective look into “the way we’ve always done it” often shows change was needed long before now.
+While the current state of turnover in multifamily can leave Property Managers feeling fatigued by change, an introspective look into “the way we’ve always done it” often shows change was needed long before now.

 Implementing best practices backed by sound learning science research is good for employees, but don’t overlook the benefit it also brings to your organizational health and the overall bottom line.

-If the purpose of onboarding and employee development training is truly to empower and engage employees, build a vibrant corporate culture, instill loyalty, and help advance skills and abilities, then it’s important to do it well.
+If the purpose of onboarding and employee development training for property management is truly to empower and engage employees, build a vibrant corporate culture, instill loyalty, and help advance skills and abilities, then it’s important to do it well.

 Training Tips Takeaway

 If not, why not?
-Recent studies are clear – particularly post-pandemic – that having a robust training program is critical in the dynamic multifamily landscape.
 Are you willing to risk having employees leave because someone else is willing to invest in their advancement?
+Recent studies are clear: A robust training program is critical in the ever-changing multifamily landscape.

-Want to learn more about how to optimize your training?
-Talk to a Grace Hill expert today!
+Ready to explore training for your team?
+Talk to a Grace Hill expert and get started today!

 Grace Hill’s marketing content team aims to create informative resources that help multifamily and commercial industry professionals elevate their performance.
 From blog posts and ebooks to infographics, checklists and webinars, the Grace Hill team has a singular focus: creating meaningful and engaging content that resonates with real estate professionals across the industry.
 However, what makes Grace Hill so unique is the range of collective experience and collaborative spirit of its marketing content team.
 A group of talented writers with expertise in the real estate industry, overall management effectiveness, marketing strategy, and operational efficiency, the team provides new ideas to take performance to the next level.
 As a thought leader, Grace Hill's content team constantly pushes the envelope, experimenting with new resources and tools to keep industry professionals ahead of the curve.
 Whether you're a seasoned pro or just starting out in the real estate industry, the content team at Grace Hill is creating resources to help you succeed.
 Learn more about Grace Hill on LinkedIn.